Nurse Denied Life Insurance Because She Carries Naloxone

 BMC has alerted the state's Division of Insurance, which has said in a written response that it is reviewing the cases and drafting guidelines for "the reasonable use of drug history information in determining whether to issue a life insurance policy."

 But Isela isn't a drug user.
-And yet, she is still being penalized as if she were.
+And yet, she is being penalized as if she were.

 Michael Botticelli, who runs the Grayken Center for Addiction Medicine at BMC, says friends and family members of patients with an addiction must be able to carry naloxone without fear that doing so will send them to the insurance reject pile.

-"It's incumbent on all of us to make sure that we try to kind of nip this in the bud," he says, "before it is any more widescale."
+"It's incumbent on all of us to make sure that we try to kind of nip this in the bud," he says, "before it is any more wide-scale."

 Botticelli says increased access to naloxone across Massachusetts is one of the main reasons overdose deaths are down in the state.
-The most recent state report shows 20 fewer fatalities this year as compared to last.
+The most recent state report shows 20 fewer fatalities this year compared to last.

 Botticelli relayed his concerns in a letter to Dr. Jerome Adams, the U.S. surgeon general, who says he contacted the National Association of Insurance Commissioners.
 That group says it has not heard of any cases of life insurance applicants being denied because they purchased naloxone.